vuldb/cyber_threat_intelligence/actors/Lazarus/README.md

 The following _campaigns_ are known and can be associated with Lazarus:

 * AppleJeus
+* Chemical Sector
 * Fallchill
-* Hidden Cobra
 * ...

-There are 5 more campaign items available.
+There are 7 more campaign items available.
 Please use our online service to access the data.

 ## Countries